Updated March 10, 2026 · By Jake Embers

 Can I use a whole brisket instead of just the point?

 Absolutely!
-This is actually closer to the traditional approach.
-Cook the whole brisket like you normally would, then separate the point from the flat when it's done.
-Slice the flat for regular brisket and cube the point for burnt ends.
-You get the best of both worlds.
+Cook the whole brisket normally, then separate the point from the flat when done.
+Slice the flat for regular brisket, cube the point for burnt ends.
+Best of both worlds.

 What if I can't find just the point?

-Most grocery store butchers can separate it for you if you ask nicely.
-Otherwise, buy a whole packer brisket and separate it yourself.
-The point is the thicker, fattier end.
-You'll see a clear fat seam between the point and flat that you can follow with a sharp knife.
+Most butchers will separate it if you ask nicely.
+Otherwise, buy a whole packer and separate yourself.
+The point is the thicker, fattier end with a clear fat seam between it and the flat.

-Yes, but with some caveats.
-You can do the first cook up to the 200°F stage a day ahead, then refrigerate.
-The next day, cube and glaze as normal.
-They won't be quite as good as fresh, but still delicious.
-I don't recommend making the final glazed burnt ends ahead - they get mushy when reheated.
+You can do the first cook to 200°F a day ahead, then refrigerate.
+Next day, cube and glaze as normal.
+Won't be quite as good as fresh, but still excellent.
+Don't make the final glazed burnt ends ahead - they get mushy reheated.

-Usually this means either overcooking in that final glaze step, or not letting the brisket get tender enough before cubing.
-Make sure that probe test passes before you cube.
+Usually means overcooking in that final glaze step, or not getting the brisket tender enough before cubing.
+Make sure that probe test passes before cubing.
 Also, don't leave them in the final cook too long - once that glaze caramelizes, they're done.